Debt Collectors Who Sue You After The Statute Of Limitations Expires Violate The FDCPA

 Second, if the debt collector knew or should have known that the suit was “time-barred” – that is outside the statute of limitations – then the act of filing the suit is a violation of the Fair Debt Collection Practices Act (FDCPA), the federal law that governs collectors.
 This can entitle you to money damages.

 So you may not only be able to beat the collection lawsuit filed by the debt buyer (LVNV, Midland, Portfolio Recovery, etc) — but you may also be able to sue for money damages if the FDCPA was violated as it often is by these debt buyers.

 WHAT IS THE STATUTE OF LIMITATIONS IN ALABAMA?

-This is a matter of much controversy but there are three basic ideas.
+This is a matter of much controversy but there are four basic ideas.

 1. The Alabama statute of limitations for credit cards and similar debts is three years which is an “open account” as there was no payment schedule with your credit card — you just charge on it and then make at least the minimum payment.

 2. The statute is six years under a stated account (or account stated) theory.
 This is what the debt collectors argue applies when they buy an old credit card debt.
 We disagree.